okx/KIPs/docs/draft/KIP-18.md

 ## 5. Specification

-### 5.1 Payment with OKExChain Middleware
+### 5.1 Payment with OEC Middleware

-Optimize the blockchain infrastructure with OKExChain according to crypto payment scenarios by relying on the cross-border payment transactions and the underlying blockchain technology.
+Optimize the blockchain infrastructure with OEC according to crypto payment scenarios by relying on the cross-border payment transactions and the underlying blockchain technology.

-### 5.2 Large Scale Transactions with OKExChain Data Layering
+### 5.2 Large Scale Transactions with OEC Data Layering

-Through the layered data powered by OKExChain, MugglePay supports large-scale application landing by reducing the cost of blockchain data while improving the use efficiency of data.
+Through the layered data powered by OEC, MugglePay supports large-scale application landing by reducing the cost of blockchain data while improving the use efficiency of data.

 ### 5.3 Peer-to-Peer Payment Gateway
-Realizing self-operation of the OKExChain and a peer-to-peer payments without middlemen.
+Realizing self-operation of the OEC and a peer-to-peer payments without middlemen.